-After the success of Mrs. Rosewood’s antics last year, and Mrs. Rosewood’s a year before the last; here’s Mr. Rosewood waiting for you to write about any of his days into a story.
+After the success of Mr. Rosewood’s antics last year, and Mrs. Rosewood’s a year before the last; here’s Mr. and Mrs. Rosewood waiting for you to write about any of their days into a story.
 We are excited to announce our latest short-story writing contest.
 This time, we challenge you to write a captivating story about a day in the lives of Mr. and Mrs. Rosewood.

 – SUBMISSION GUIDELINES –

-- Theme: A fictional short story about a day in the life of the protagonist named Mr. Rosewood
+- Theme: A fictional short story about a day in the life of the protagonist old couple named Mr. and Mrs. Rosewood

 - Any Genre

-- Word count: 2000 – 2500 words.
+- Word count: 2000 – 3000 words.
 BE SURE OF YOUR WORD COUNT!
-Entries exceeding the word limits will be disqualified
+Entries exceeding the word limits will be disqualified.

-- Title: Your story should have a different title and not just ‘Mr. Rosewood’.
+- Title: Your story should have a different title and not just ‘Mr. and Mrs. Rosewood’.

-- Example: The title of your story could very well be ‘Mr. Rosewood and his plant’ or simply ‘The fight with the neighbors’, etc.
+- Example: The title of your story could very well be ‘Mr. and Mrs. Rosewood and their plant’ or simply ‘The fight with the neighbors’, etc.

 - All entries must be in English